“In the eye of a hurricane, there is quiet/

 All in good time, Jounouchi thought.
 When he had a better grasp of exactly what happened, and what the outcome was going to be.
 It probably was just going to be a one-night stand type of deal.
 Kaiba didn’t seem in it for much more than the hook up, and the feeling of someone else.
 Then again, he didn’t think he was either, and yet he couldn’t stop thinking about it.

 After Jounouchi got off work a week later, he forced himself to go to the Kaiba estate.
 Every cell in his body told him that this was a bad idea, but he was through the gate before he knew it, staring up at the scaffolding that consumed one side of the mansion.
-Other than the obviously knocked down tree, the house itself had taken plenty of damage.
+An old splintered tree stump was in the front yard, and he guessed the rest of it had landed somewhere inside the house.

 He knocked on the door and steadied his breath.
 This was such a bad idea.
 This was such a bad idea.
 This was such a bad idea.